ZDF-OSS/.github/profile/README.md

 ### Featured Projects

-- **[Project AWS Cleaner CDK integration example](https://github.com/ZDF-OSS/cdk-aws-cleaner-example):** This project showcases the usage of the AWS CDK Auto-Deletion Construct to automate the cleanup of AWS CloudFormation stacks.
+- **[Project AWS Cleaner CDK integration example](https://github.com/ZDF-OSS/cdk-aws-cleaner-example):** Showcasing the usage of the AWS CDK Auto-Deletion Construct to automate the cleanup of AWS CloudFormation stacks.
-- **[Project AWS Cleaner CDK construct](https://github.com/ZDF-OSS/cdk-aws-cleaner):** AWS CDK Auto-Deletion Construct: Automate CloudFormation stack removal after a set time.
+- **[Project AWS Cleaner CDK construct](https://github.com/ZDF-OSS/cdk-aws-cleaner):** Automating CloudFormation stack removal after a set time.
-- **[Projekt AWS WAFv2 with ChatGPT](https://github.com/ZDF-OSS/cdk-aws-wafv2-geofence-lib)**: Add an extra layer of security to protect your services from common attacks.
+- **[Projekt AWS WAFv2 with ChatGPT](https://github.com/ZDF-OSS/cdk-aws-wafv2-geofence-lib):** Adding an extra layer of security to protect services from common attacks.

 ## AWS Partner Status

-We are proud to be an AWS Partner.
+We are proud to be an **AWS Partner**.
 Our partnership demonstrates our expertise in leveraging AWS services to build robust and scalable solutions.
-This status is a mark of our commitment to innovation and operational excellence.
+This status is a mark of our commitment to **innovation and operational excellence**.

 [Learn more about the AWS Partner Program](https://aws.amazon.com/partners/)

-## Contributing

-We invite you to help improve our projects!
-Whether you’re fixing bugs, adding new features, or improving documentation, your contribution is welcome.
-Please review our [Contribution Guidelines](.github/CONTRIBUTING.md) for more details.

-## Code of Conduct

-Our community is built on respect, transparency, and collaboration.
-Please read our [Code of Conduct](.github/CODE_OF_CONDUCT.md) before contributing to ensure a welcoming environment for everyone.

-## Getting Help

-If you run into any issues or have questions:
-- Check our [Issue Template](.github/ISSUE_TEMPLATE.md) when opening a new issue.
-- Feel free to open a new issue if your concern isn’t addressed.

-## License

-This repository is licensed under the [MIT License](LICENSE).
-Please see the LICENSE file for more information.

-## Contact

-For additional details or inquiries, visit our [website](https://www.zerodotfive.com) or reach out via email at [kontakt@zerodotfive.com](mailto:info@zerodotfive.com).